SymfonyCasts/solid/sfcasts/manual-instrumentation.md

 be useful and only some edge cases, but it's a nice way of showing how you can actually control which parts of your code, uh, get instrumented.
-Fun fact about this is that we, when we started this, we installed the Blackfire PHP SDK library.
+Fun fact about this is that we, when we started this, we installed the `blackfire/php-sdk` library.
 We actually haven't used that yet.
-This Blackfire pro class is not from the PHP SDK library.
+This `\BlackfireProbe` class is not from the `php-sdk` library.
 This is a class that's available.
 As long as you have the Blackfire PHP extension installs, we're actually interacting directly with the extension.
 In fact, the only reason I installed the PHP SDK is because that, uh, it actually gives us